Nursing - Grad (NURS)

 NURS 9030.
 DNP Project Practicum Immersion I. (1 Credit)

-This is the first of four sequential courses to develop and complete the DNP project.
+This is the first of three sequential courses to develop and complete the DNP project.
 In this course, students will solidify the focus of the project and lay groundwork for the culminating DNP project.
 The course emphasizes using assessment data and available literature to identify a nursing practice issue focused on a population of interest to support change and involvement.
 Students work with a mentor from a selected health care agency, along with stakeholders, as part of an interdisciplinary team to increase leadership competencies and business practice interventions.
 The student also collaborates with their faculty chairperson to review the project progress.

 Prerequisites: (NURS 540 or 5040) and (NURS 915 or 8015) and (NURS 940 or 9040).